The equivariant cohomology for semidirect product actions: Free extension pairs

-Let $G = N \rtimes T$ be a semi-direct product group.
-The $G$-equivariant cohomology can be computed stepwise as in the direct product case; namely, for a a $G$-space $X$, there is an isomorphism of $\bk$-algebras $H^*_G(X) \cong H^*_K(X_N)$ As a consequence of Proposition \ref{lema2.1} and Remark \ref{lem2.2}, we can recover the free extension property for the matrix groups $G_n$ and $K_n$ of Proposition \ref{prop_matrix} since $K_{n} \cong G_n \rtimes K_n/G_n$.
-Notice that the group $L = K_n/G_n$ is unique up to isomorphism for all $n > 1$.
-We summarize it in the following corollary. \begin{corollary} Let $L = K_n/G_n$.
+Let $G = N \rtimes T$ be a semidirect product group.
+The $G$-equivariant cohomology can be computed stepwise as in the direct product case; namely, for a $G$-space $X$, there is an isomorphism of $\bk$-algebras $H^*_G(X) \cong H^*_K(X_N)$.
+As a consequence of Proposition \ref{lema2.1} and Remark \ref{lem2.2}, we can recover the free extension property for the matrix groups $G_n$ and $K_n$ of Proposition \ref{prop_matrix} since $K_{n} \cong G_n \rtimes K_n/G_n$.
+Notice that the group $L = K_n/G_n$ is unique up to isomorphism for all $n \geq 1$.
+Considering the $n$-fold product $L^n$, we conclude the following corollary. \begin{corollary} Let $L = K_n/G_n$.
 The pairs $(G_{n+1}, L^n)$ and $(K_{n}, L^n)$ are free extension pairs.
-In particular, for $\bk= \F_2$, $L^n$ can be replaced by the its maximal elementary abelian $2$-subgroup. \end{corollary}
+In particular, for $\bk= \F_2$, if $M$ denotes a maximal elementary abelian $2$-subgroup of $L^n$, the pairs $(G_{n+1},M)$ and $(K_n,M)$ are free extension pairs. \end{corollary}